Head and Neck Cancer Symptoms and Diagnosis

 Head and neck cancers are tumors that grow in the structures of the head, ears, throat and neck.
 See a list of head and neck cancers we treat.

-- Imaging: If your doctor suspects you have a mass in your head or neck, the first thing he or she will order is imaging tests.
+- Imaging: If your doctor suspects you have head or neck cancer symptoms, such as a mass, the first thing he or she will order is imaging tests.
 These may include:

 - CT scans